bathtubfulloftoast/lastfmconverter/README.md

-# lastfmconverter
+# Last.FM Album Converter
- grabs album covers from lastfm and converts them.
+grabs album coverart from last.fm and converts it with more options

-todo
+## todo
-readd censorship
+* readd censorship
-make censhorship go to nearest five add "api" (basic file info)
+* make censhorship round to nearest five
+* add "api" (basic file info)